Friday's Entertainment Calendar of Events

 7:30 p.m. — Lake Eerie Fear Fest; Ghostly Manor Thrill Center, Sandusky

-7:30 p.m. — The B—Sides live; The Erie Social Shuffleboard Club and Bar, Marblehead
+7:30 p.m. — Gary Cover live; The Erie Social Shuffleboard Club and Bar, Marblehead

 9:30 p.m. — Karaoke with David Trent; Slater’s Madison Street Pub, Port Clinton